 An FTR that sets the (Re)Association Frame Encryption Support field in the RSNXE to 1 and receives the first message of the FT protocol with the (Re)Association Frame Encryption Support field in the RSNXE set to 1 shall:

-Validate that finite cyclic group indicated in the Diffie-Hellman Parameter element in the first message is supported (present in dot11RSNAConfigDLCGroupTable).
+If the AKM is not AKM 00-0F-AC:<ANA#2>, validate that finite cyclic group indicated in the Diffie-Hellman/ML-KEM Parameter element in the first message is supported (present in dot11RSNAConfigDLCGroupTable).
 Otherwise, the FTR shall reject the first message with status code set to UNSUPPORTED_FINITE_CYCLIC_GROUP.

+If the AKM is AKM 00-0F-AC:<ANA#2>, validate that the Group/ML-KEM field of the Diffie-Hellman/ML-KEM Parameter element in the first message indicates ML-KEM-1024.
+Otherwise, the responder shall reject the first message with status code set to UNSUPPORTED_ML_KEM_PARAMETER.

-Verify the public key indicated in the Diffie-Hellman Parameter element in the first message as specified in 5.6.2.3 of NIST SP 800-56A R2.
+If the AKM is not AKM 00-0F-AC:<ANA#2>, verify the public key indicated in the Diffie-Hellman/ML-KEM Parameter element in the first message as specified in 5.6.2.3 of NIST SP 800-56A R2.
 If verification fails, the FTR shall reject the first message with status code set to INVALID_PUBLIC_KEY.

+If the AKM is AKM 00-0F-AC:<ANA#2>, verify that the encapsulation key indicated in the Diffie-Hellman/ML-KEM Parameter element in the first message according to encapsulation key check as defined in 7.2 (ML-KEM Encapsulation) in NIST FIPS 203.
+If verification fails, the FTR shall reject the first message with status code set to INVALID_ML_KEM_PARAMETER.

-Generate an ephemeral (random) private key with the chosen finite cyclic group and use the selected group’s scalar operation with the private key to generate its ephemeral public key if the first message is not rejected.
+If the AKM is not AKM 00-0F-AC:<ANA#2>, generate an ephemeral (random) private key with the chosen finite cyclic group and use the selected group’s scalar operation with the private key to generate its ephemeral public key if the first message is not rejected.
 Perform the group's scalar-op (see 12.4.4.1 (General)) with the FTO's ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss.

+If the AKM is AKM 00-0F-AC:<ANA#2>, using the FTO’s ephemeral encapsulation key and the ML-KEM encapsulation algorithm to generate the ephemeral ciphertext and the ephemeral ML-KEM shared secret, MLKEMss.

-Derive PTK with DHss as defined in 12.7.1.6.5 (PTK).
+Derive PTK with DHss/MLKEMss as defined in 12.7.1.6.5 (PTK).

-Irretrievably delete the shared secret, DHss, upon completion of PTK generation.
+Irretrievably delete the shared secret, DHss/MLKEMss, upon completion of PTK generation.

-Include a Diffie-Hellman Parameter element in the second message of the FT protocol (see 13.8 (FT authentication sequence)).
+Include a Diffie-Hellman/ML-KEM Parameter element in the second message of the FT protocol (see 13.8 (FT authentication sequence)).

-Indicate the chosen finite cyclic group in the Diffie-Hellman Parameter element of the second message, which is the same as the finite cyclic group in the Diffie-Hellman Parameter element of the first message.
+If the AKM is not AKM 00-0F-AC:<ANA#2>, indicate the chosen finite cyclic group in the Diffie-Hellman/ML-KEM Parameter element of the second message, which is the same as the finite cyclic group in the Diffie-Hellman/ML-KEM Parameter element of the first message.

+If the AKM is AKM 00-0F-AC:<ANA#2>, indicate ML-KEM-1024 in the Group/ML-KEM field of the Diffie-Hellman/ML-KEM Parameter element

-Indicate its ephemeral public key in the Diffie-Hellman Parameter element of the second message.
+If the AKM is not AKM 00-0F-AC:<ANA#2>, indicate its ephemeral public key in the Diffie-Hellman/ML-KEM Parameter element of the second message.

+If the AKM is AKM 00-0F-AC:<ANA#2>, indicate the ephemeral ciphertext in the Diffie-Hellman/ML-KEM Parameter element of the second message.

 Calculate the MIC in the FTE by using the key, the algorithm, and the MIC size as defined in 13.8.5 (FT authentication sequence: contents of fourth message) on the concatenation of the following data, in the order given here as the input: